hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/step3-deploy-app.md

 To demonstrate Horizontal Pod Autoscaler (HPA) we will use a custom container image based on the php-apache image.
-This image is part of the Kuberentes project to demonstrate CPU load.
+This image is part of the Kubernetes project to demonstrate CPU load.
 The Dockerfile has the following content:

 ```
 FROM php:5-apache